hamid98343/hamid98343/README.md

 🙋‍♂️ About me
   I'm from the CANADA ,Currently in the Eastern Standard Time Zone 🌎. and working in ITO Project manageent in DXC [(https://dxc.com/us/en)](https://dxc.com/us/en) I'm a huge fan of cloud computing specially in AWS

 <h1 align="center">Hi 👋, I'm Hamidur Rahman</h1>
-<h3 align="center">IT Project and Program management professional with 15+ Years of experiences in Cloud and network infrastructure</h3>
+<h3 align="center">IT Project & Program management professional with 15+ Years of experiences in Cloud and network infrastructure</h3>

 - 🔭 I’m currently working on [ITO Project and Program](https://dxc.com/us/en)

-- 🌱 I’m currently learning **Generative AI**
+- 🌱 I’m currently learning **Generative AI & Cloud world :)**

 - 👯 I’m looking to collaborate on [Infovaly](https://infovaly.com/)